blaze56768/nanodegree_project_2/README.md

-# nanodegree_project_2
+# udacity_mlops
-This repository contains end to end implementation of MLOps.
+This is a repository which has the solution for AirBNB modelling as a reproducible pipeline